Frans Timmermans: Member of the House of Representatives (1998–2007)

+State Secretary for European Affairs (2007–2010)

 After the Dutch general election of 2006 the Labour Party, Christian Democratic Appeal (CDA) and the ChristianUnion (CU) formed a coalition agreement which resulted in the formation of the Cabinet Balkenende IV.
 Timmermans became Undersecretary for Foreign Affairs and was responsible for the co-ordination of government policy towards the European Union, and was conferred the diplomatic title of Minister of European Affairs during international visits.
 A major theme of his time as Undersecretary for European Affairs was to increase support for European integration.
 This was done both by seeking greater influence of citizens on European policies and by improving communication and public perception; besides citizens the aim was that education should have also be more involved with Europe.
 The Treaty of Lisbon was signed whilst he was Undersecretary, before which Timmermans and Prime Minister Jan Peter Balkenende successfully lobbied to secure a greater role for national parliaments in European Union decision-making processes.
 In February 2010, NATO officially requested the Netherlands to extend its military involvement in Task Force Uruzgan.
 The Labour Party strongly opposed the extension of the mission and on 23 February 2010 the Cabinet Balkenende IV fell after the Labour Party officially withdrew its support with all Labour Party Cabinet members resigning.

-Return as a Member of the House of Representatives
+Return as a Member of the House of Representatives (2010–2012)

 Following the withdrawal of the Labour Party from the coalition government, the Cabinet Balkenende IV remained as a Demissionary Cabinet until the Dutch general election of 2010.
-Following a coalition agreement between the People's Party for Freedom and Democracy (Vvd), Christian Democratic Appeal (CDA) and the Party for Freedom (PVV), the Labour Party became the official opposition.
+Following a coalition agreement between the People's Party for Freedom and Democracy (VVD), Christian Democratic Appeal (CDA) and the Party for Freedom (PVV), the Labour Party became the official opposition.
 Timmermans was returned to the House of Representatives, being installed on 17 June 2010.
 During his second term as a Member of the House of Representatives he served as Parliamentary Spokesman of the Labour Party for Foreign Affairs and European Affairs.
 Labour politician Ronald Plasterk accused Timmermans in 2016 of doing nothing for half a year in order to acquire this responsibility, which had initially been refused because of his previous office.
 He declined to comment.